 Ikea knows that showing pictures of the assembly process is more helpful than just providing a list of written steps.
 Ikea’s our inspiration — here are some samples of text you could use in your thank you note to your best friend.

 “How can I ever thank you enough for being such a good friend to me over the last six months?
 You came without asking, provided when you thought I might be in need, and acted as my emotional crutch more times than I can count.

-My life took a horrible turn four months ago with my sister’s diagnosis, but during that time, you have been an incredible friend.
-It was nice being able to spend time with my sister at the hospital, knowing that you were there to pick up the kids from school and get them a snack.
+My life took a horrible turn four months ago with my sister’s diagnosis, but you have been an incredible friend during that time.
+It was nice to spend time with my sister at the hospital, knowing that you were there to pick up the kids from school and get them a snack.

 For just being there

 “You saw my depression for what it was.
 I don’t know where I would be today if you hadn’t forced me to get the medical help I needed.
 Thank you for being there for me when I needed it.